CLIFTON STRENGTHS

 - Input

-Having the ability to quantify our personality strengths in our office has been a wonderful benefit to everyone and has helped us better understand ourselves at the same time.
+In practice, having the ability to quantify our personality strengths in our office has been a wonderful benefit to everyone and has helped us better understand ourselves at the same time.
 These are the ways that my strengths manifest: